CharlieZi/slideOutMenu/README.md

 certain steps could be check in the [youtube vedio clip](https://www.youtube.com/watch?v=8EFfPT3UeWs)

-for rookie in swift-coding like me !
+for rookies in swift-coding like me !

 ## future plan